 - Rural and community-based osteopathic residencies are particularly vulnerable to transition challenges because of a lack of resources within their communities.

-Data that Petersen gathered from an area of the AOA website that lists residency program opportunities(opportunities.osteopathic.org) revealed that 91 percent of AOA-accredited programs had not yet received ACGME accreditation.
+Although 98 of the 262 osteopathic family medicine programs were already dually accredited, data that Petersen gathered from an area of the AOA website that lists residency program opportunities(opportunities.osteopathic.org) revealed that 91 percent of AOA-only accredited family medicine residency programs had not yet received full ACGME accreditation.

 Put another way, based on numbers recorded as of April 11, as many as 623 family medicine residency slots per year are at risk of being lost because of the single accreditation system process at the very time when the primary care workforce pipeline needs to be brimming with recruits.

 And the numbers put rural America at particular risk.
-Petersen found that 31 rural programs -- 91 percent of the total number of rural programs -- had not yet made the transition.
+Petersen found that 31 rural programs -- 91 percent of the total number of rural family medicine programs -- had not yet completed the transition to dual accreditation.

 "The medical community overall has a lot to gain by expanding access to rural and community- based GME, an area in which AOA programs excel," said Petersen in an interview with AAFP News.